FMPM 421 Corporate Credit Cards

 It is recognised that there may be circumstances where Private expenses may unavoidably be incurred on a Corporate Credit Card where it is not possible to pay for the private component using a separate personal payment method.

-Where a University corporate credit cardholder incurs an expense that is private or personal or otherwise determined unreasonable on the corporate credit card the cardholder must disclose through coding the expense as a ‘Private Expense’ in the TEMS and repay the amount to the University.
+Where a University corporate credit cardholder incurs an expense that is private or personal or otherwise determined unreasonable on the corporate credit card, the cardholder must disclose by notifying the Corporate Credit Card team and through coding the expense as a ‘Private Expense’ in the TEMS.

 The traveller must complete and submit a claim through the TEMS to claim a camping, field, or private motor vehicle allowance.

 A camping or field allowance reimbursement claim may be raised before undertaking travel.

 A private motor vehicle allowance reimbursement claim may only be raised upon completion of travel.
 Travellers must keep a record of the actual kilometres travelled in order to claim a private motor vehicle allowance on return from travel and upload this document into the TEMS.
 Claims for Mileage Allowance for commuting under 50km from a staff members’ normal place of work must be accompanied by documentation validating kilometres travelled and a reason for not using the University Pool vehicles.

 Once the allowance is approved, the traveller will be paid into their nominated bank account by Accounts Payable on the next available payment schedule date.

 It is the responsibility of the Cardholder that all transactions recorded in the Corporate Credit Card statement are legitimate.